smasse/Spectro/README.md

 Version 4 is the current production version.
 Version 5 is the version in development.

-[//]: <>(TODO 2017-6-7 Mic button: tries next mic in list of available sound sources; device text shows the current mic details at top, then output channel...
-)

 ## Overview ##
 sm Spectro is a complete spectrogram app for Android.